Multi-resolution filters via linear projection for large spatio-temporal datasets: Conclusion and future studies

 There are some issues to be tackled in the future.
 First, \cite{Jurek_2021, Jurek_2022} proposed the fast computation algorithm of Rao--Blackwellized particle filter \citep{Doucet_2011} to estimate parameters in state-space models (e.g., range parameter in the covariance function).
 Similarly, our proposed MRF-lp would be extended to the particle version.
 Second, it is difficult for the extended Kalman filter to capture the strongly nonlinear evolution.
 Based on \cite{Chakraborty_2022}, combining the MRF-lp with the unscented Kalman filter is interesting.
 Third, similar to \cite{Jurek_2023}, the fast smoothing algorithm by using the MRA-lp is considered.
 As shown in Figure \ref{fig_prediction_surface_t1} of Section \ref{subsec_real_data}, the filtering distribution degenerates when few observations are obtained at early time points.
 However, the smoothing distribution may provide a plausible prediction surface.
+Fourth, the MRF-lp has a lot of tuning parameters such as the highest resolution $M$, the partition number $J_m$ of each subregion, the number $r_{j_1,\ldots,j_m}$ of knots, and the rank $r_{j_1,\ldots,j_m}^{\prime}$ of $\Phi_{j_1,\ldots, j_m}$.
+A practical guideline for choosing them would be helpful.
 Finally, the general Vecchia approximation proposed by \cite{Katzfuss_2021a} includes some existing fast computation methods used in spatial statistics and has shown high usefulness in a variety of situations \citep[e.g.,][]{Katzfuss_2020b, Zilber_2021, Katzfuss_2022, Jurek_2022, Jurek_2023}.
 It is left for a future study to explore the relationship between the MRF-lp and the fast filtering method in \cite{Jurek_2022}, which adopts a hierarchical Vecchia approximation.

 \thesection{Appendix \Alph{section}}